 When you find that there is a Judgement Lien on real estate, having an experienced, board certified real estate attorney cure the defect to title is invaluable.

 Clear title is also referred to as good title.
 Real estate owners with clear title may quickly and easily have deeds prepared to transfer property ownership.

 Good to know: Clear title means clear of any liens or other encumbrances.
 Having good title is imperative when transferring properties.

 The Steinbach Law Firm specializes in resolving defective title.
 Not all board certified real estate attorneys are specialists in clearing title defects.
 We have years of expertise and knowledge to help you cure most title defects effectively and quickly.

-Questions about resolving real estate title problems?
-Call and speak with attorney Scott Steinbach directly.
-972-960-1850.
-Free consultation.
+Do you have questions about resolving real estate title problems?
+Call and speak directly with attorney Scott Steinbach at 972-960-1850 for a free consultation.

 R. Scott Steinbach is AV Preeminent rated by Martindale-Hubble.
 Peer rated for Highest Level of Professional Excellence.